twitter/elephant-bird/Readme.md

 ### Runtime Dependencies

 Elephant-Bird defines majority of its depenendencies in maven [provided scope](http://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Dependency_Scope).
-As a result these dependencies are not trasitively Elephant-Bird modules.
+As a result these dependencies are not transitively Elephant-Bird modules.
 Please see [wiki page](https://github.com/kevinweil/elephant-bird/wiki/Build-and-Runtime-Dependencies) for more information.

 ## Contents